quiversong/devrae/README.md

 How to Install
 --------------
-Clone the repository and add devrae to PATH.
+Clone the repository and add the devrae folder to the PATH.

 Creating a development environment
 -----------------------------------